rfeggins/MAX-Facial-Age-Estimator/README.md

 ### 2. Deploy the Model

-To run the docker image, which automatically starts the model serving API, run:
+To pull and run the docker image, which automatically starts the model serving API, run:

 ```
+$ docker pull codait/max-facial-age-estimator

 $ docker run -it -p 5000:5000 max-facial-age-estimator
 ```